Sopamo/taletwo/README.md

 ## Project Description and Architecture Overview

-StoryArc is a complex application that utilizes multiple technologies to provide a seamless user experience.
+TaleTwo is a complex application that utilizes multiple technologies to provide a seamless user experience.
 The application is built using Vue 3, Vite, and TypeScript, with Pinia for state management and @vueuse/core useStorage for local persistence.
 The OpenAI API is used to generate passages and options for the user.

 The application's architecture is designed to be modular and scalable.
 The core flow of the application is divided into three main steps: configuration, passage generation, and iteration.
 The configuration step involves asking the user for input on the story's setting, inspirations, characters, genre, and tone.
 This information is then persisted to localStorage using Pinia and useStorage.